 Homeschooling Support Group

 Meets monthly and gives home-schooled families the opportunity to network with other families, ask questions, get ideas and encourage other home-schoolers.
 Find them on Facebook: Cayman Homeschoolers.
 Note: The Department of Education wants to remind everyone that families must be registered to home-school their children in the Cayman Islands.
-See our Education chapter for more information on home schooling.
+See the Education of Cayman Resident for more information on home schooling.

 Hope Academy (Clinical Services)